my-codeworks/ruby-in-the-browser/README.md

 # Help

-Do you know of any other way of running Ruby in the browser without any binary dependancies?
-Fork nad add code for it as well or just open an issue and I'll add it as soon as possible.
+Do you know of any other way of running Ruby in the browser without any binary dependencies?
+Fork and add code for it as well or just open an issue and I'll add it as soon as possible.

 Many thanks for your time and I hope you enjoy the simple demos I have put together to show what you can do with Ruby in the browser!